fancyapps/fancybox/README.md

         padding: 0
     });

-There are several methods that allow you to control fancyBox, example:
+There are several methods that allow you to interact with and manipulate fancyBox, example:

     Close fancybox:
     $.fancybox.close();